Darren Aronofsky: Environmental activism

 Aronofsky is known for his environmental activism.
-A number of his films, notably Noah and mother!, can be read as environmental parables.
+A number of his films, notably Noah and Mother!, can be read as environmental parables.
 In 2014 he traveled to the Alberta Tar Sands with the Sierra Club's Michael Brune and Leonardo DiCaprio.
 In 2015, he traveled to Alaska's Arctic National Wildlife Refuge with Brune, Keri Russell, and the leaders of several veterans groups.

 In 2014, he received the Humane Filmmaker Award from the Humane Society of the United States.

 In 2015, he collaborated with the artist JR on The Standing March, a public art installation in Paris encouraging diplomats at COP21 to take action against climate change.

 He coproduced the 2022 documentary The Territory about a Brazilian rainforest tribe's fight to protect its existence from encroaching land grabbers.

 He is a board member of the Sierra Club Foundation and The School for Field Studies.

 Personal life

 Aronofsky began dating English actress Rachel Weisz in 2001, and they were engaged in 2005.
 They lived in Manhattan's East Village and had a son on May 31, 2006.
 In November 2010, they announced that they had been separated for months but were raising their son together.

-In September 2016, he began dating American actress Jennifer Lawrence, whom he met during the filming of mother!
+In September 2016, he began dating American actress Jennifer Lawrence, whom he met during the filming of Mother!.
 The relationship ended in November 2017.

-Since 2018, he has been dating Russian actress Aglaya Tarasova.
+In 2018, Aronofsky was in a relationship with Russian actress Aglaya Tarasova, daughter of actress Kseniya Rappoport.
+In 2020, he began dating futurist Alice Lloyd George.

 Aronofsky said of his spiritual beliefs in 2014, "I think I definitely believe.
 My biggest expression of what I believe is in The Fountain."
+In 2022, he said, "I do TM [Transcendental Meditation] and I love it.
+It's a really helpful exercise."

+In 2024, both he and his sister Patti became Polish citizens.
+His Polish lawyer explained that Aronofsky applied for Polish citizenship to fulfill his parents' wish.